fbenoiton/fbenoiton.github.io/fbenoiton-svbtle-com.md

 I realized that publishing in English was more important to me than writing in that language.
 The distinction is subtle but it makes a huge difference.

 Automatic translation tools are still far from their promises.
-The idea is to get a correct ouput by favoring a simple, clear, direct and functional input.
+The idea is to get a correct output by favoring a simple, clear, direct and functional input.

 And the dream comes true.

-Communicating as clearly as possible ideas in our own language is a far greater challenge than learning a foreign one.
+Communicating ideas as clearly as possible in our own language is a far greater challenge than learning a foreign one.

 Better the robot works, less reading is a nightmare for the human, starting with his native language.